JetBrains/intellij-sdk-docs/topics/tutorials/project_wizard/module_types.md

  {type="note"}

 ## Register a New Module Type
-Add a new `com.intellij.moduleType` implementation with the IntelliJ Platform in the `plugin.xml` configuration file.
+Add a new `com.intellij.moduleType` implementation with the IntelliJ Platform in the <path>plugin.xml</path> configuration file.

 ```xml
   <extensions defaultExtensionNs="com.intellij">